 "Devastating and gorgeous," the New York Times Book Review proclaims.
 "Perhaps it’s a ghost story, perhaps it’s a fantasy story, but it’s refreshingly oblique.
 The images are heightened and stylized, the better to pass along that frisson so essential to punk art—rock or otherwise."

-Love and Rockets meets Russian Doll in this all-new graphic novel about an underground punk band caught in a loop of an eternally repeating tour—from National Book Award–winning cartoonist Nate Powell
+Love and Rockets meets Russian Doll in this original, full-color graphic novel about an underground punk band caught in a loop of an eternally repeating tour—from National Book Award–winning cartoonist Nate Powell.

 Master cartoonist Nate Powell has crafted a graphic novel that serves as both a brilliant example of circular storytelling and a love letter to the spirit of punk communities.
 Fall Through will stay with the reader long after they’ve turned the last page, asking the impossible question: Would you burn down everything you love in order to save it all?